mdkhau/node-basic/examine-http/README.md

     * respond with status 400 if either username of password is missing
     * respond with status 200 and an object { user: _username_ } in JSON format if the username is "mark" and the password is "giraffe".
     * respond with status 403 in any other case.

+## Questions
+Answer these questions in a text file:
+1. What is the meaning of the  HTTP request types (_HTTP verbs_) GET, POST, PUT, and DELETE?
+2. HTTP responses always include a status code.
+What are the possible response codes and what do they mean?
+3. How can parameters be sent in a GET request?
+How are they transferred in HTTP?
+4. How can parameters be sent in a POST request?
+How are they transferred in HTTP?

 ## Instructions